Resources: Understanding Racism

 These sources provide information and resources on how to raise white children and children of color as responsible and affirmed people in a racialized society.

-Raising Anti-Racist White children.
+Raising Anti-Racist White children

 Raising, Supporting, Protecting Black Children and Other Children of Color as Parents/Caretakers